wences-sanchez/Knowledge-Base/pages/How to Fix %22Attempted Relative Import in Non-Package%22 Even With __Init__.py (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- About relative imports in Python modules and packages .python #card
+	- About relative imports in Python modules and packages .python #car
 		- It depends on how you want to launch your script.

 		  If you want to launch your UnitTest from the command line in a classic way, that is: